St4NNi/jam-rs/README.md

 #### Bias Table Construction

 Bias tables allow compositional filtering to increase sensitivity for target sequences while suppressing background noise.
 They work by scoring k-mers based on their enrichment in a positive (target) set relative to a negative (background) set.
+By default, hashes are filtered with a hard threshold, but you can enable soft sigmoid filtering by supplying both `--positive-fscale` and `--negative-fscale` to smoothly vary retention by bias weight.

 The underlying data structure is a **Count-Min Sketch (CMS)**, a probabilistic structure that approximates k-mer frequencies using multiple independent hash functions mapped to a fixed-width table.
 This keeps memory usage constant regardless of the number of distinct k-mers.
 By default, the CMS uses 1,048,576 columns and 5 hash functions (~5 MB).